Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 repository: azure/azure-sdk
 ---

+The capabilities and constraints of the package management tool chain used by a particular ecosystem can have a dramatic impact on how you structure your repositories and whether you ship a single monolithic package, or whether you can break it up.

+We've learned on the Azure SDK team that it generally works best if you start with the end-developer in mind and figure out how to optimize the consumption experience and then balance that against other considerations such as inner-loop developer efficiency, engineering system complexity and supportability.

 Back in March 2020 (seems so long ago doesn't it!) we posted about [how we structured the Azure SDK repositories](https://devblogs.microsoft.com/azure-sdk/building-the-azure-sdk-repository-structure/).
 We compared some of the implications of mono-repo vs. micro-repo decisions when it comes to hosting our SDKs and outlined some of the key considerations for choosing between the two.

-One of the factors in the decision was the level of tool chain support for our nominated approach.
+One of the factors in the decision was the level of tool chain support for our selected approach.

 For the most part we've managed to navigate the various trade-offs associated with choosing a mono-repository structure while still being able to ship various components of the SDK independently.